strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 ```

 The constraint has two parts:
-* The `.spec.match` section where we tell Gatekeeper for which resources would this constraint apply.
+* The `.spec.match` section where we tell Gatekeeper which resources this constraint applies to.
 In our case, these are `KafkaTopic`, `KafkaUser` and `KafkaConnector`.
 * The `.spec.parameters` section specifies the parameters of the policy.
 In our case, we want the label `strimzi.io/cluster` to be present.

-The constraint can be again created using `kubectl apply`.
+Again, the constraint can be created using `kubectl apply`.
 Once it is created, we can see how it works.
 Let's try to create a `KafkaTopic` resource without the label: